IntelliJ IDEA 2024.3 Help

 An application uses JPA entities to represent the data model, including entities, associations, indexes, and other related elements, in accordance with JPA principles.
 In other words, it already contains sufficient information about the database schema.
 So, your source code is the only point of truth, which represents the up-to-date (source) schema.
 This is why it's preferable to compare your data model with a database/snapshot for generating differential changelogs.

-JPA Buddy scans all JPA objects, compares them with a target database or a snapshot and generates a differential migration script.
+IntelliJ IDEA scans all JPA objects, compares them with a target database or a snapshot and generates a differential migration script.

 When a data model serves as the source for the current schema state, it causes the selection of a persistence unit.
-Following the documentation:

-A persistence unit defines a set of all entity classes that are managed by EntityManager instances in an application.
+Following the documentation: A persistence unit defines a set of all entity classes that are managed by EntityManager instances in an application.
 This set of entity classes represents the data contained within a single data store.

-Effectively this means that if your application uses multiple data stores, you will need to generate migration scripts separately for each of them, specifying corresponding persistence units.
+Effectively, this means that if your application uses multiple data stores, you will need to generate migration scripts separately for each of them, specifying corresponding persistence units.

 Using a Data Model Snapshot